iffybooks/host-a-website-at-home/README.md

 *Hosting a website via wi-fi isn't recommended, because maintaining a long-term wireless connection is a headache.
 If you want to keep using wi-fi temporarily because Ethernet isn't an option, here's how to set it up.*

 ❏ Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.
-(On a Raspberry Pi, use `sudo raspi-config` instead.)

 <img src="images/vlcsnap-2024-05-04-18h12m09s218_border.png" />